 Taking a tour of a Port wine cellar(s) – and of course tasting wine – is synonymous with spending time in Porto.
 So much so that although it’s a bit staggering to think of it, Andreia shared with us that the Sogevinus Group bottles 8.25 million bottles per year.
 Of those 8.25 million bottles, 1.2 million bottles of Douro DOC wines and 7.05 million bottles of Port wines.
 That is a lot of wine!

 And, just who is drinking all of that wine?
 According to Andreia, Sogevinus exports to more than 60 countries.
 Its five main markets are the Netherlands, France, USA, United Kingdom and Denmark.
 Sogevinus cellars offer the best Portuguese welcome to their many friends and clients.
-The Cálem cellars, are the most visited tourist destination in Vila Nova de Gaia with more than 300,000 visitors per year, mainly from France, Spain, Italy and the United Kingdom.
+The Cálem cellars, are the most visited tourist destination in Vila Nova de Gaia.
+More than 300,000 visitors per year visit the cellars.
+They are mainly from France, Spain, Italy and the United Kingdom.

 We asked Andreia the same question we asked Jorge from Garrafeira do Carmo: